the-refinery/contests-craft3-plugin/README.md

 1. Log into the CraftCMS admin panel and install the plugin like you would for any other plugin.

 ### Non-development
+Use these steps if you just want to install and use the plugin without making any modifications for maintenance.

 1. In `composer.json` add a vcs repository in the `repositories` block: